Partly cloudy · 77°

 Mammals continue to rear their young.
 Young fawns and does were spotted the latter part of May.

-Bass and crappie have spawned.
-Bluegill are currently spawning.
+Bluegills are currently spawning.
 Little fish are gathering in pools feeding on small insects that thrive in the water.
-Pond lily leaves are unfolding, and blooms will be on their way to create a shaded haven for dragonflies, damsels, butterflies, Northern water snakes and frogs.
+Pond lily leaves will be unfolding, and blooms will be on their way to create a shaded haven for dragonflies, damsels, butterflies, Northern water snakes and frogs.
 The Boreal chorus frogs have been changing from their tadpole stage and gaining lungs and finding wetland homes within the vegetation.
 Many toad tadpoles are currently in the shallows.

-Marion County Conservation staff monitors dragonflies and damselflies to document occurrences in our areas.
-The information and data are recorded to help the state’s conservation organizations of these indicator species of critical habitats.
+This is a favorite time of year when our real-life dragons and damsels begin appearing.
+Now that we have had rains and filled ponds, wetlands, creeks, and streams, I will gear up to monitor these extraordinary insects in our areas.
 Dragons and damsels provide information about our water quality and issues of Iowa environmental concerns within our watersheds.
-The first part of June seems to a great time to begin noting the diversity of species.
+The first part of June seems to a great time to begin noting the diversity of species and will continue through Fall.

-National Pollinator Week will be June 19-25, 2023.
-Pollinator Week was initiated and is managed by Pollinator Partnership, and fifteen years ago the U.S. Senate’s unanimous approval and designation of a week in June.
+National Pollinator Week will be June 17-23.
+Pollinator Week was initiated and is managed by Pollinator Partnership and sixteen years ago the U.S. Senate’s unanimous approval and designation of a week in June.
 This marks a necessary step toward addressing the urgent issue of declining pollinator populations.
-As you know, many of us continue to promote pollinator health promoting our valuable ecosystem services provided by bees, birds, butterflies, bats, beetles, moths, wasps, and flies.
+Bees, birds, butterflies, bats, beetles, moths, wasps, flies and hummingbirds play an important role to ecosystems, economies, and agriculture.
 Take a walk in the prairie, meadows, and woodland edges and see what you can find.
 If you are looking for family or public activity ideas, you can find it at www.pollinator.org

 The first generation of monarchs have been seen on occasion, but not in good numbers.
-Butterflies that have been observed and will continue in our areas include summer azures, wood satyrs, hairstreaks, tiger swallowtails, silver-spotted skippers, peck’s skippers, and least skippers, question marks, black swallowtails, and Viceroy.
-The Melissa blue butterfly is a great find, but encounters are not real common and a few have been located in the past few days.
+Butterflies that have been observed and will continue in our areas include summer azures, wood satyrs, hairstreaks, tiger swallowtails, silver-spotted skippers, peck’s skippers, least skippers, sootywings, pearl crescents, question marks, black swallowtails, American Snouts and Viceroy.
+The Melissa blue butterfly is a great find, but encounters are not real common, but will keep an eye out.

 The prairies and cliff areas around the lake are home to many wildflowers.
 These flowers have been located around Cordova Park; alumroot, spiderwort, blue-flag iris, beardtongue, daisy fleabane, yarrow, yellow pimpernel, four o’clocks, Venus looking glass, and the Iowa State flower the wild rose.
-This month should be a great month for foraging wild raspberries, with blackberries following.
+Prairie and prairie restorations are boasting foxglove beardtongue and we will be seeing the native pale purple coneflower this month.
+Keep your eye out for the common milkweed and purple milkweed blooms as they attract many of our insect species.
+June is great month for foraging mulberries, wild raspberries, with blackberries following.

 Non-native plants that are currently blooming are Queen Anne’s lace, and the wild parsnip.
 The wild parsnip impacts our environment, but the largest concern is the ability to inflict burns to skin of people if they happen to encounter the sap from the plant.
 The sap causes your skin to be extra sensitive to ultraviolet light, called phytophotodermatitis.
 If you are out in the pastures, roadsides, or any disturbed areas, wear gloves, long sleeves, and long pants.
 This plant was brought to North America by European settlers and grown as a root vegetable.